sanger/stan-client/tests/unit/components/notifications/notifications.md

 - WarningToast.tsx

-Since these components rely on external libraries to render and only render as a consequence of other components, they are tricky to isolate and probably dont need to be unit tested individually.
+Since these components rely on external libraries to render and only render as a consequence of other components, they are tricky to isolate and test.
+Testing them within other components is probably the best way.